An Incomplete and Completely Biased Glossary of Sexual Terms and Concepts

 Penis Extender: a sleeve that fits over the penis in order for the wearer to have a larger penetrating tool.
 Some extenders are held in place with a strap-on harness.
 Often realistic on the outside and textured on the inside for the pleasure of the wearer.

 Penis Plug: a sex toy that is inserted into the urethra of a penis to achieve arousal.
 Often a precursor to urethral sounding.

 Penis Pump/Enlarger: an assistive device for those with erectile dysfunction used to achieve and maintain erection.
 Also used to change the size of the penis, though the efficacy of this is debatable.

 Period: See Menstruation.

-Pet Play: a form of sexual play in which people enjoy feeling, acting and/or looking like animals.
+Pet Play: a form of sexual or non-sexual play in which people enjoy feeling, acting and/or looking like animals.
 Often specific domesticated animals like puppies, kittens, and ponies.
 There is usually an element of dress up included, like wearing ears/tails/paws.
 Can be combined with little play, and/or primal prey/predator play.

 PH: refers to the acidity or baseness of any solution.
 In lubricants it is important to note the PH in order to determine whether the product is appropriate for vaginal or anal use.
 Vaginal pH usually falls between 3.8 and 4.5.
 Anal pH averages 6.7.